glindholm/wisp-src/acu/README_Acucobol_New_Releases.md

 ### Creating file `src/acu/acuXXX/sub85.c`

-Create the folder `src/acu/acuXXX/` where XXX is replace by the Acucobol release.
+Create the folder `src/acu/acuXXX/` where XXX is replaced by the Acucobol release.
 For example Acucobol 10.3 uses folder `src/acu/acu103/`.
 This location will be referenced in file `src/acu/acucobol.include`.